-I’ve got a 6 year old weimaraner, Ginger who is the coolest dog on the planet.
-Don’t bother contesting it.
+My 9 year old weimaraner, Ginger is the coolest dog on the planet.

-Grew up a sports junkie, stopped playing sports & gained weight in college, got my act together in my late 20s, started to eat healthy, run and guess what?
-Lost the weight.
+Grew up a sports junkie, stopped playing sports & gained weight in college, got my act together in my late 20s, started to eat healthy, got hooked on running (here’s my running story) and lost the weight.

-Now, I’m a CrossFit junkie who runs occasionally.
+Now, I’m a CrossFit, weight-lifting junkie who runs occasionally.

 I live for a rare steak and a dark, chewy glass of red.